Harry Belafonte: Prostate Cancer awareness

-Political activism
+Work with UNICEF

+On October 19, 2007, Belafonte represented UNICEF on Norwegian television to support the annual telethon (TV Aksjonen) and helped raise a world record of $10 per Norwegian citizen.

+Various Activist work

+Belafonte was also an ambassador for the Bahamas.
+He sat on the board of directors of the Advancement Project.
+He also served on the advisory council of the Nuclear Age Peace Foundation.

+New York City Pride Parade

+In 2013, Belafonte was named a grand marshal of the New York City Pride Parade alongside Edie Windsor and Earl Fowlkes.

+Belafonte and foreign policy

-Belafonte has been a longtime critic of U.S. foreign policy.
-He began making controversial political statements on this subject in the early 1980s.
-He has at various times made statements opposing the U.S. embargo on Cuba; praising Soviet peace initiatives; attacking the U.S. invasion of Grenada; praising the Abraham Lincoln Brigade; honoring Ethel and Julius Rosenberg and praising Fidel Castro.
-Belafonte is additionally known for his visit to Cuba which helped ensure hip-hop's place in Cuban society.
+Belafonte was a longtime critic of U.S. foreign policy.
+He began making controversial political statements on the subject in the early 1980s.
+At various times, he made statements opposing the U.S. embargo on Cuba; praising Soviet peace initiatives; attacking the U.S. invasion of Grenada; praising the Abraham Lincoln Brigade; honoring Ethel and Julius Rosenberg; and praising Fidel Castro.
+Belafonte is also known for his visit to Cuba that helped ensure hip-hop's place in Cuban society.
 According to Geoffrey Baker's article "Hip hop, Revolucion!
-Nationalizing Rap in Cuba", in 1999, Belafonte met with representatives of the rap community immediately before meeting with Fidel Castro.
+Nationalizing Rap in Cuba", in 1999, Belafonte met with representatives of the rap community immediately before meeting with Castro.
 This meeting resulted in Castro's personal approval of, and hence the government's involvement in, the incorporation of rap into his country's culture.
 In a 2003 interview, Belafonte reflected upon this meeting's influence:

 "When I went back to Havana a couple years later, the people in the hip-hop community came to see me and we hung out for a bit.
-They thanked me profusely and I said, 'Why?' and they said, 'Because your little conversation with Fidel and the Minister of Culture on hip-hop led to there being a special division within the ministry and we've got our own studio'."
+They thanked me profusely and I said, 'Why?' and they said, 'Because your little conversation with Fidel and the Minister of Culture on hip-hop led to there being a special division within the ministry and we've got our own studio.'."

 Belafonte was active in the Anti-Apartheid Movement.
-He was the Master of Ceremonies at a reception honoring African National Congress President Oliver Tambo at Roosevelt House, Hunter College, in New York City.
+In 1987, he was the master of ceremonies at a reception honoring African National Congress President Oliver Tambo at Roosevelt House, Hunter College, in New York City.
 The reception was held by the American Committee on Africa (ACOA) and The Africa Fund.
-He is a current board member of the TransAfrica Forum and the Institute for Policy Studies.
+He was a board member of the TransAfrica Forum and the Institute for Policy Studies.